chainsaw14/ANPR/README.md

 python main.py --video_path /path/to/your/video/file.mp4
 ```

-Structure
+##Structure
 The repository has the following structure:

 data/: Directory for storing data related to the ANPR system.

 model/: Directory for storing machine learning models.

-sample/: Directory for storing sample data or results.
+sample/: Directory for storing sample data or results

 sort/: Directory for SORT (Simple Online and Realtime Tracking) algorithm implementation.

 database.py: Python file for handling database operations.

 main.py: Main Python file for running the ANPR system.

 requirements.txt: Text file listing all the required dependencies.

 util.py: Utility functions for the ANPR system.

 yolov8n.pt: YOLOv8 model weights file.

 This README provides a basic guide to getting started with the ANPR system, outlines the directory structure, encourages contributions, and mentions the project's license.
 Let me know if you need further details or modifications!